logo

 • Beginning uncued/automatic leave its

-• Teaching different reward marker cue
+• Teaching different reward marker cues

-• leaving the reward to get the reward: beginning sends
+• Leaving the reward to get the reward (beginning sends)

-• Training with food bowls
+• Training with food off our body- starting zen bowl cues

 • Dealing with failures